itsayellow/biorad1sc_doc/file_1sc_spec.md

 ### Data Block 9
 Actual data for Collection "Scan Header".

-Data Item labels in this Collection: SCN, ScnCalibInfo, ScnFormula, ScnImgloc, ScnImgbox, ScnImgState, ScnQtyInfo, ScnCrdloc, ScnCrdres, ScnCrdbox, ScnParams, GrayResponseData.
+See Data Block 8 for details on possible types of data.

 ### Data Block 10